What is epilepsy?

 Medically speaking, doctors say that a person has epilepsy if they have at least two spontaneous seizures which happen more than 24 hours apart.
 This is important because a lot of healthy people can have one seizure and this does not mean that they have epilepsy.

-The World Health Organisation estimates that about 50 million people in the world have epilepsy.
+Depending on which figures you read, it’s estimated that between about 50 and 70 million people in the world have epilepsy.
 It can affect people of all ages and genders, but certain types of epilepsy can be more common in particular groups of people.

 What is a seizure?

 Seizures can come in all shapes and sizes, but there are a few generalisations that can help us to understand what they are.

 First – seizures happen when a part of the brain become over-active.
 Our brains work using electrical activity.
 This is usually very precisely controlled but, if that control fails, it can cause a seizure.